Anton Makarenko: Reception

 However, 1928 saw the onset of a wave of criticism aimed at Makarenko.
 In March 1928 his report at the Ukrainian Pedagogical Institute concerning his work in the Gorky Colony received hostile treatment.
 In September of that year he was fired from the Gorky Colony, and had to concentrate on his work in Kharkiv.

 On September 3, 1928, Makarenko was released from the post of head of the Gorky colony.
 1929–1936 mainly related to the work of Anton Semenovich in the commune named after Dzerzhinsky.
 At the heart of the collective of Communards were 60 educators of the colonies sent to the commune in 1927.
 January 15, 1928 кomsomol organization was established in the commune.
 On July 1, 1930, the commune became fully self-sufficient.

 Makarenko's methods were highly appreciated by Maxim Gorky who believed that his "amazingly successful educational experiment [was] of world-wide significance."
 The correspondence between the two started in July 1925 and continued until Gorky's death.
 In 1928 the famous writer visited the two colonies and left much impressed; next year in an essay called "Over the Union of Soviets" he hailed Makarenko as "the new type of pedagogue."

 Book publications

 Encouraged by Gorky, whom he admired, Makarenko wrote The Pedagogical Poem (better known in the West under its English title, The Road to Life) based on the true stories of his pupils in the orphanage for street children, which he started in 1925 and published in 1933–1935.
 Before that, in 1932, Makarenko saw his first story being published, "The March of the 30th Year".
 In 1934 he became a member of the Soviet Union of Writers.

 Brovary labour colony

 In 1935 Makarenko started working at the NKVD in Kyiv as the Chief Assistant of the Labour Colony Department.
-In 1936 he was appointed the head of another colony, in Brovary, and in less than a year turned an unruly bunch of pupils into a highly disciplined working collective.
+In 1936 he was appointed the head of another colony, in Brovary, and according to the Patrice Lumumba Peoples' Friendship University of Russia "in less than a year turned an unruly bunch of pupils into a highly disciplined working collective."